g42alaxy/AIRI-Summer-School-Molecular-R3-GANs/README.md

 *For your convenience in terms of choosing the best and most expressive model, we implemented `quality score` metrics as its was suggested in [this paper](https://openreview.net/pdf?id=KM7pXWG1xj).
 Enjoy!*
 # 1. R3-MolGAN
+Our MolGAN implementation include special tweaks and improvements in terms of chemoinformatic metrics, such as unique score and valid score.

 ### 1.0 Environment setup:
 To build the environment: